ibm-cloud-docs/discovery-data/backup.md

 The procedures on this page are for advanced users who have experience administering {{site.data.keyword.discovery-data_short}} clusters.
 You do not need to back up and restore data as part of standard use or maintenance.
 {: important}

+The following data is not part of a backup and is therefore not present when restoring data:

+  - Training data (see the [Known issue](/docs/services/discovery-data?topic=discovery-data-known-issues#24jan2020ki) about backup and restore of training data.)
+  - Curations (beta feature available only in the API)
+  - Dictionary suggestions models.
+These are created when you build a dictionary using the tooling.
+The dictionary will be included in the backup, but the suggestions model will not.
+  - Content Miner Document flags

+The following updates are made when your collections are restored:

+  - Any collection that contains documents that were added by upload (the`Upload data` option in the tooling) are automatically recrawled and reindexed when restored.
+These documents will have new document id numbers in the restored collections.
+  - All collections used in a **Content Miner** project are automatically recrawled and reindexed when restored.
+Only the documents added by upload (the`Upload data` option in the tooling) will have new document id numbers in the restored collections.

 ## General prerequisites
 {: #gen-prereqs}

 ### Required tools
 {: #tools}

-Before backing up or restoring data, ensure that you have the following tools installed on your machine:
+Before backing up or restoring data, ensure that you have the following tool installed on your machine:

-  - `kubectl`, which is available as described at [Installing the Kubernetes CLI (kubectl)](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.2/manage_cluster/install_kubectl.html){: external}.
+  - `kubectl`, which is available at [Installing the Kubernetes CLI (kubectl)](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.2/manage_cluster/install_kubectl.html){: external}.

 ### Required permissions
 {: #perms}

 You must also have the following permissions:

-  - Administrative access to the {{site.data.keyword.discovery-data_short}} instance on your {{site.data.keyword.discovery-data_short}} cluster (these data must be backed up) and administrative access to the new instance that the data are being restored to.
+  - Administrative access to the {{site.data.keyword.discovery-data_short}} instance on your {{site.data.keyword.discovery-data_short}} cluster (the data must be backed up) and administrative access to the new instance that the data are being restored to.
   - Permissions to use cluster-wide CLI tools, such as `kubectl`.

 ### Example syntax